Paper Cut Art Journal Tutorial

 This is my happy place.
 I love seeing what develops before me.
 Working intuitively is such an adventure.
 I don’t know what will happen next.
 Sometimes I love what happens, and sometimes I don’t, but often those “mistakes” lead me to change things up and get more interesting.
 You’ll see how that happens with this series of pages.

 One of the things that makes paper cut art journals so fascinating is the way you work with layers.
 Because of the holes, each page has a relationship to the pages around it.
-I go more in depth into this in my class, Layers of Light.
+I go more in depth into this in my class, Layers of Light Art Journal.

 It’s so cool when you can surprise yourself, and it keeps happening for me in paper cutting, and for my students as well.
 Each time I think I know the limits of this beautiful art form, another artist proves me wrong.

-Check out what you can do with paper cutting – you’ll be amazed:
+Check out what you can do with a paper cut art journal – I think you’ll be amazed:

 Materials List for Paper Cutting: